InternationalTradeAdministration/taxonomy_parser/README.md

 ```ruby
 my_parser.raw_source
 ```
-Returns a string containing the raw XML source from Webprotege.
+Returns a string containing a combined version of the raw XML that was provided to the parser's constructor.

 ## Development